annehulsey/TURtLES/README.md

 ## How can I get started?

-You can get oriented with [two examples](https://github.com/annehulsey/TURtLES/example) provided as Jupyter Notebooks on the `TURtLES` GitHub repository. ***Selecting a Rupture Scenario*** uses the EQHazard tool to filter an ERF's ruptures to identify a relevant source and rupture index for the desired magnitude and location (a M<sub>w</sub>7.2 on the San Andreas Fault). ***Simulate Ground Motion Maps for a Rupture Scenario*** generates a set of simulated ground motion maps for the earthquake scenario, based on the site locations and the elected GMM (Chiou and Youngs, 2014).
+You can get oriented with [two examples](https://github.com/annehulsey/TURtLES/tree/main/example) provided as Jupyter Notebooks on the `TURtLES` GitHub repository.
+- ***Selecting a Rupture Scenario***: uses the EQHazard tool to filter an ERF's ruptures to identify a relevant source and rupture index for the desired magnitude and location (a M<sub>w</sub>7.2 on the San Andreas Fault).
+- ***Simulate Ground Motion Maps for a Rupture Scenario***: generates a set of simulated ground motion maps for the earthquake scenario, based on the site locations and the elected GMM (Chiou and Youngs, 2014).

 ## Installation